rossoc/Scripta/README.md

 - `cargo run`: it generate the folder `_site` inside the current and create the website there.
-- `cargo run -- -s <source_path>`: specify the folder to copy for the building site.
+- `cargo run -- build -s <source_path>`: specify the folder to copy for the building site.
-- `cargo run -- -o <output_path>`: specify the folder to create the site in.
+- `cargo run -- build -o <output_path>`: specify the folder to create the site in.
-- `cargo run -- --watch`: check for updates on `<source_path>`.
+- `cargo run -- build --watch`: check for updates on `<source_path>`.
-- `cargo run -- --serve`: serve output directory locally after building.
+- `cargo run -- build --serve`: serve output directory locally after building.
-- `cargo run -- --port`: port to run the server on.
+- `cargo run -- build --port`: port to run the server on.
-- `cargo run -- --write`: open today's note at the folder, if not existing it is created.
+- `cargo run -- write`: open today's note at the folder, if not existing it is created.

+If you are in doubt you can always run `-h`, or `--help`.